hsf-training/analysis-essentials/python/modules.md

 -1.639334770284028
 ```

-This is quite not recommended as you generally do not know what is the extent
+This is not that recommended as you generally do not know what is the extent
 of what you are importing and you might end up with name clashes between your
-current code and the imported module.
+current code and the imported module, as it will all be in the same namespace,
+meaning directly available with no need for a `.<name>` syntax.

-Lastly, it is possible to import modules, or specific names from a module under
+Lastly, it is possible to import modules, or specific names from a module,
-an alias:
+under an alias.

 ```python
 >>> from random import uniform as uni